 6. Finally, giving site managers access to the models

-After the drone has landed and the data is taken out of it, various platforms such as Propeller and Arc GIS can be used to stitch the images and process the data to deliver 3D terrain models.
+After the drone has landed and the data is taken out of it, various platforms such as Propeller and Arc GIS can be used to stitch the aerial photography and process the data to deliver 3D terrain models.
 Outputs are geo-referenced and ortho-rectified, meaning measurements and calculations can be taken directly from them - distance, area and slope calculations right up to stockpile volume analysis, sight lines or watershed runoff simulations.

 and 4D Mapper are programs that make the final models visible via your internet browser so site managers can easily view them without needing to download expensive software.
 These platforms basically allow drone pilots to manage and share their models in a browser – be it LiDAR, point-clouds, orthomosaicks, 3D terrain models (DSM/DTM) or GIS.
 Site managers can even do some simple interactive functions such as measure points, lines, areas, profiles and volumes.